dapphub/dapptools/src/hevm/README.md

   --arg STRING...
 Values to encode
   --debug                  Run interactively
-  --get-models             Print example testcase for each execution path --smttimeout INTEGER     Timeout given to smt solver in milliseconds --max-iterations INTEGER Number of times we may revisit a particular branching
+  --get-models             Print example testcase for each execution path --smttimeout INTEGER     Timeout given to SMT solver in milliseconds --max-iterations INTEGER Number of times we may revisit a particular branching
                            point
-  --solver TEXT            Smt solver to use z3 (default) or cvc4
+  --solver TEXT            Used SMT solver: z3 (default) or cvc4
 ```

 Run a symbolic execution against the given parameters, searching for assertion violations.